mohittopiya/Electronic-Voting-Machine/README.md

 - Easy to set up and use.

 ## Components Used:
-- Arduino Uno/Nano
+- Arduino Uno
 - 16x2 LCD Display
 - Push Buttons (for voting)
 - LEDs (for status indication)
 - Jumper Wires
 - Breadboard
+- resistors
+- potentiometer

 ## How It Works:
 1. Users vote by pressing a button corresponding to a candidate.
 2. Each button press is counted and displayed on the LCD.
 3. The system shows the results after voting is completed.

-## Circuit Diagram:
-It is available in the report file.
+4.
 ## Setup Instructions:
 1. Connect the components according to the circuit diagram.
 2. Upload the Arduino code to your Arduino board.